-A new Northern High will cost a lot more to build.
-Where will the money come from?
+30 years and school’s “friggin’” AC still doesn’t work, says Durham school board member

-If anyone can relate to complaints about the condition of Northern High School, it's Durham school board member Steve Unruhe who worked there 30 years ago.
+If anyone can relate to complaints about Northern High School, it's Durham school board member Steve Unruhe who worked there 30 years ago.

 "I taught there in '87, '88, and the friggin' air conditioner didn't work then," said Unruhe, a retired Durham Public Schools math teacher.